UofGAnalytics/PythonODLAssessInternal/README.md

 pip install --upgrade --force-reinstall git+https://github.com/UofGAnalytics/PythonODLAssessInternal
 ```

-On Google CoLab, you will need an ! before the pip install, and you may be prompted to restart your runtime after the install.
+On Google CoLab and Jupyter, you will need an ! before the pip install, and you may be prompted to restart your runtime after the install.
 If the prompting continues, please remove the ```force-reinstall```

 ## Documentation